 THE COMPREHENSIVE HEALTHCARE REVENUE MANAGEMENT DIFFERENCE

-We embrace transparency in all that we do, so when you or your staff has a question, we have an answer.
+We embrace transparency in all that we do, so when your staff has a question, we have an answer.
 We are experts at negotiating with insurance companies, including Medicare and Medicaid.
-As a top medical billing and coding company, Comprehensive Healthcare Revenue Management excels at streamlining your medical coding and medical billing and seeking efficiencies in all areas of the revenue cycle management process.
+As a top medical billing and coding company, Comprehensive Healthcare Revenue Management excels at streamlining your practice’s medical coding and medical billing by seeking efficiencies in all areas of the revenue cycle management process.

 CHRM both analyzes your data to see where we can improve our processes and performs audit checks on the codes used.
 We keep abreast of coding updates and implement them as soon as possible.
 We pride ourselves in being the Top Rated Local® medical billing specialists and medical coding specialists.

 Comprehensive Healthcare Revenue Management wants your orthopedic practice to thrive and grow.
-Let us help you achieve this by handling your medical coding and billing.
-We’ll present you with monthly reports on how we’re doing managing your revenue cycle.
-Furthermore, our mission is to exceed your expectations, making you raving fans and recommending our services.
-We welcome honest feedback for ways we can improve.
-We offer a free audit to see if our services are a good fit for your business and analyze how best we can help.
-Contact Comprehensive Healthcare Revenue Management today!
+Let us help you achieve this by handling your medical coding and billing needs.
+We’ll present you with monthly reports on how we’re managing your revenue cycle.
+We always welcome honest feedback for ways we can improve.
+CHRM offers a free audit to see if our services are a good fit for your business, and analyze how best we can help.
+Contact Comprehensive Healthcare Revenue Management today to get started!

 WHAT IS AN ORTHOPEDIC SURGEON?

 An orthopedic doctor is a physician who has additional training in the treatment, prevention, diagnosis, and repair of disorders, injuries, and diseases related to the musculoskeletal system.
 This system entails everything that holds you together: bones, ligaments, tendons, muscles, cartilage, and other connective tissues that bind and hold the organs and tissues together.
-Orthopedic doctors use both surgical and non-surgical means to treat these areas.
-Examples would include trauma, spine disorders, sports injuries, degenerative diseases, infections, tumors, or congenital disorders.
+Orthopedic doctors use both surgical and non-surgical means to treat conditions such as spine disorders, sports injuries, degenerative diseases, infections, tumors, congenital disorders, and more.

 In fact, orthopedics as a modern specialty started just over one hundred years ago as a result of congenital disorders.
-Orthopedics comes from two Greek words, “orthos” (meaning straight) and “paideion” (meaning child).
-This is also why orthopedics is also spelled orthopaedics.
+The word “orthopedics” derives from two Greek words, “orthos” (meaning straight) and “paideion” (meaning child).
+This is also why orthopedics is also spelled “orthopaedics.”
 The word was coined in 1741 by French physician Nicholas Andry.
-However, orthopedics has been around since primitive times (basically since bones were broken).
+However, ancient orthopedics has been around since primitive times — basically since bones were broken!
 The Egyptians, Greeks, and Romans began to study orthopedics systematically.
-Not much progress was made in the Dark Ages, but recently the field of orthopedics has exploded due to the prominence of exercise in our society as well as the advancements in technology such as the invention of the X-ray in 1895.
+Not much progress was made in the Dark Ages, but recently the field of orthopedics has exploded due to the prominence of exercise in our society as well as advancements in technology, such as the invention of the x-ray in 1895.

 - Arthroscopy – uses a camera to visualize inside the joint

-- Fusion- using rods or internal devices to fuse bones together
+- Fusion – uses rods or internal devices to fuse bones together

-- Internal Fixation – used to hold broken pieces of bone together with either plates, screws, or pins
+- Internal Fixation – uses plates, screws, or pins to hold broken pieces of bone together

-- Osteotomy- the correction of bone deformity by cutting and repositioning the bone
+- Osteotomy – corrects bone deformity by cutting and repositioning the bone

-- Soft tissue repair – repair of tendons or ligaments
+- Soft tissue repair – involves repairing tendons or ligaments

-Oftentimes, both surgical and non-surgical procedures are utilized for the patient.
-With so many varied procedures available, the need for a specialized medical coding and billing specialist is essential.
+Oftentimes, both surgical and non-surgical procedures are utilized.
+With so many varied procedures available, a medical coding and billing specialist is essential.
 Contact us today to get started with your free assessment!